 In general, businesses consider outsourcing to be contracting work to third-party providers in another country.
-Many organizations outsource healthcare billing and collections to medical BPO firms in countries such as the Philippines to save money.
+Many organizations outsource healthcare billing and collections to medical BPO firms in countries such as the Vietnam to save money.
 However, you can also outsource such functions to vendors in your city.
 The only disadvantage is that domestic outsourcing is typically more expensive.

 How Does Medical BPO Affect Customer Service?